In the web client you will find the option under "Configuration" data Storage

 Defining the time window for executing the jobs

 Here you define time slots where data retention tasks of migRaven.24 / 7 should be executed.
-Check for ADHOC tasks migRaven all 15 minutes if tasks are pending.
-Tasks added via the Retention Policy are scanned and run 1x per hour.
+Check for ADHOC tasks migRaven at the latest all 15 minutes if tasks are open.
+Tasks added via Data Retention feature are scanned and run 1 times per hour.

 Activate the logging of the archiving process here.
-This is stored either in the specified ArchivLog directory or in a separate directory specified via the UNC path.
+This is stored in its own directory specified via the UNC path.
 Define the UNC path here.

 Exclude directories and file formats:

 In the settings can be specific file formats (endings) and entire directories

 exclude from archiving.

 Enter the appropriate parameters in the box provided and save the changes.

 This allows the user to selectively exclude file formats or folders for maximum control over the file

 It should be noted in general:

 -The data retention generally writes with the user account of the registered Resource Scan Service.
 So it's important to have access to the external target path for this account.